-Infants can get cavities just like older children, teens, and adults.
-However, nursing bottle cavities, or nursing bottle syndrome, is caused by a particular set of circumstances.
+Infants are susceptible to cavities just like older children, teens and adults are.
+However, nursing bottle cavities, or baby bottle syndrome, is different and caused by a particular set of circumstances.

-Before discussing nursing bottle cavities, it is helpful first to understand how cavities are formed.
 Cavities are caused by acid attack on a susceptible tooth.
-The acids are formed due to the interaction of plaque (bacteria) and fermentable carbohydrates (sugar, for example).
-The decay process can be represented in the following formula:
+The acids form due to the interaction of plaque (bacteria) and fermentable carbohydrates, such as sugar, on the tooth.

 Nursing bottle cavities occur when an infant is allowed to fall asleep with a bottle in his or her mouth.
-If the bottle contains a fermentable carbohydrate, (like pop, sugar water, juice, or milk) and the liquid is allowed to pool around the teeth, the bacteria that are present will form acid, which eventually leads to decay.
+If the bottle contains a fermentable carbohydrate, such as juice, milk or a fizzy drink, and the liquid pools around the teeth, the bacteria present will form acid, eventually leading to decay.

-Nursing bottle cavities usually form on upper front teeth and back molars first.
-The lower front teeth can be protected by the tongue, and decay in this area is seen more often in very advanced cases.
+Nursing bottle cavities are usually seen on the upper front teeth and back molars first.
+The lower front teeth are largely protected by the tongue, with decay in this area usually only seen in very advanced cases.